ska-sa/spead2/doc/tut-4-send-perf.rst

 Now if you run :command:`tut_4_send_perf 192.168.31.2 8888` you should get even better performance (note that the destination address is *not* the same as the address assigned to the interface).
-I get 3700 MB/s with Python and 4300 MB/s with C++.
+I get 2300 MB/s with Python and 3000 MB/s with C++.

 .. [#benchmarks] I'll be quoting benchmark numbers throughout these tutorials.
-   The numbers are what I encountered at the time the tutorial was written, so they may be out of date with regards to future optimisations to spead2.
+   The numbers are what I encountered on my laptop at the time the tutorial was written, so they may be out of date with regards to future optimisations to spead2.
+They also vary each time I run them , and they will likely differ from what you encounter.
+I've also disabled Turbo Boost to reduce variability, but that significantly reduces the actual performance (top CPU speed drops from 4.5 GHz to 2.6 GHz).
-   They also vary each time I run them, and they will likely differ from what you encounter.
    Treat them as rough indicators of how important various optimisations are, rather than as the absolute throughput you should expect from your application.